gwilczynski95/WaveNet/README.md

 This is the whole model directory, so for the `model_dir` argument you'll have to pass `your/path/to/model_dir/model` (this is the directory with .

+## Generated samples

+In `samples` directory you can find some generated samples with aforementioned model ;)

 ### Note

 If you feel this README lacks something - let me know, I'll fix this.
 Or if you have any idea on how to improve this